dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 ## Automatic use of anti-forgery tokens

-ASP.NET Core has always helped HTMLEncode your content by default, but with the new version we’re taking an extra step to help prevent cross-site request forgery (XSRF) attacks: ASP.NET Core will now emit anti-forgery tokens by default and validate them on form POST actions and pages without extra configuration.
+ASP.NET Core has always helped HTML-encode your content by default, but with the new version we’re taking an extra step to help prevent cross-site request forgery (XSRF) attacks.
+ASP.NET Core will now emit anti-forgery tokens by default and validate them on form POST actions and pages without extra configuration.

 For more information, see [Preventing Cross-Site Request Forgery (XSRF/CSRF) Attacks in ASP.NET Core](xref:security/anti-request-forgery).